gaya3ms/Book-Exchange-Mobile-Application/README.md

 # Book Santa Application

-The mobile application made in the platform react native
+The mobile application made in the platform react native - Connected to Firestore Google database system

 Book Santa project, where you can either choose to become a santa (donor) and give someone the book they want to read OR you / another user can choose to request for a book that they want to read.